SimGriff/bookworm-project3/README.md

 ### Unfixed Bugs
 * Users can enter a book title more than once on the site if the spelling is incorrect or missing out ‘The’ at the start of the title.

+* Can't get the 404 page to function, unfortunately, I did not have enough time at the end of the project to resolve the issue.

 ---